stanleygeorge789/Customer-Churn-Analysis/README.md

 ## 1. Business Context

-Churn is typically visible only after revenue erosion becomes measurable.
-By then, recovery is expensive.
+Churn is usually recognized only after revenue erosion becomes measurable.
+At that point, recovery becomes significantly more expensive.

 Retention is structurally cheaper than acquisition.
-Yet many organizations rely on untargeted retention campaigns due to weak predictive targeting.
+However, many organizations still rely on broad, untargeted retention campaigns because predictive targeting capabilities are weak.

 **Executive Question**